i-am-mai/i-am-mai.github.io/_posts/2024-05-07-cool-math-games.md

 These 'star' numbers are called the *nimbers* from the game Nim, and it turns out that addition with nimbers behaves just like bitwise XOR if we convert the length of each green stalk to a binary number.

 # and more!
 This post is adapted from a paper that I wrote as a final project for my Combinatorics class.
-It goes into a little bit more detail of the math behind combinatorial games, and if you're interested you can [read it here](/assets/data/Hackenbush_Project.pdf) (fair warning -- this was written in a state of delirium over a short period of time and probably has several typos).
+It goes into a little bit more detail of the math behind combinatorial games, and if you're interested you can [read it here](/assets/data/Hackenbush_Project.pdf) (fair warning -- this was written in a state of delirium over a very short period of time and probably has several typos).
 As part of the project, I made a little visualization of Hackenbush stalks as numbers that you can find [here](https://hackenbush-number-line-99ae93d49ee6.herokuapp.com/app) (and [here's](https://github.com/i-am-mai/hackenbush) the source code).

 {% include picture.html img="website" ext="png" alt="Hackenbush stalks on a number line from -5 to 5" caption="My website!" %}